VitalikHorbatenko/VitalikHorbatenko/README.md

 - 👋 Hi, I’m @VitalikHorbatenko
 - 👀 I’m interested in Linux distributives and DevOps tools
-- 🌱 I’m currently learning Docker
+- 🌱 I’m currently learning Kubernetes and Docker
 - 💞️ I’m looking to collaborate on some interesting pet-projects
 - 📫 How to reach me vitalik_gor@yahoo.com